 Sue never approached Unique with the same acceptance and compassion that she immediately offered to Coach Beiste.
 It’s a pretty big stretch to imagine the same character who banned a trans girl from playing Rizzo in Grease admitting a trans man back into her school as an educator.
 I mean, I like the second version of Sue way better, but still – this circumstance is a pretty huge contradiction for more than just Beiste’s character.
 Even Sam seems way too confused by the concept of a transgender person, given that he was in glee club with Unique for a full year.

 It’s a difficult, almost disgraceful thing to stand up and say “excuse me, that person shouldn’t be trans.”
 Who am I to say that about anyone?
 But this is a fictional character, and the audience has been granted a close look at his private feelings.
-In regards to his past statements, it’s possible that Beiste didn’t figure out what his feelings meant until very recently.
-Perhaps he was trying to prove his womanhood to himself just as much as he was trying to prove it to the rest of the world.
+In regards to his past statements, it’s possible that Beiste didn’t figure out what his feelings regarding his gender acceptance meant until very recently.
+Perhaps, in earlier seasons, he was trying to prove his womanhood to himself just as much as he was trying to prove it to the rest of the world.
 With some careful writing (or headcanons), you could rationalize Coach Beiste’s past in a way that makes sense for his future.
 But Glee had another trans person sitting right there.
 There’s certainly no criticism of the show having multiple trans characters, but why they’ve chosen to neglect Unique and move on to Beiste is beyond me.

 I’m sure that given the quality of the material so far, Dot-Marie Jones will do a great job telling the story of Sheldon Beiste, a trans man.
 It’s an important story.
 But Shannon Beiste was a important woman, and so was Unique Adams.